nolanbjohnson/nolanbjohnson.github.io/_drafts/learn-sql-in-10-minutes.md

 ;
 not applicable
 ends the SQL statement

+## Stuff you need to know for the real world
+There are two types of databases: file-based and server-based.
+A file-based database is housed completely within your computer in a single file.
+A server-based database is a piece of software that sits on another computer.
+To interact with this type of database, you use a client (a piece of software on your computer that couples with the piece of software on the other computer) to connect to the server and then send a SQL statement over the connection and receive data back.
+For obvious reasons, server-based databases are more difficult to set up, but are more commonly used in the real world because multiple users can easily connect to and use the same database.
+File-based databases are simple to set up and great for practicing SQL and for when you’re the only one who needs to access the data.

 You can live without this, but probably shouldn’t
 One thing I have neglected to mention thus far and that is typically the first query a beginner learns is what’s called “select star.”
 The so called “star” in SQL is the asterisk character and is shorthand for returning the entire record (all the fields).
 It’s only used in the SELECT clause, and some people say count(*) instead of count(1), meaning count the record.
 The following query returns the first 100 records containing every field in the people table.